 Spiral Road is a debut collection of deeply personal songs blending Americana, folk rock, traditional country and bluegrass.
 The album was inspired by Suzanne’s experience arising from the near death and subsequent recovery of her teenage son.
 The writing reflects the emotion, mystery and mysticism of loss in this “first rate song cycle.”

-Buy CD from Wolfe Island Records, or visit iTunes, Apple Music, Google Play, or Spotify at the links below.
+For streaming/downloading services, please visit iTunes, Apple Music, Google Play, or Spotify at the links below.

 Spiral Road is a debut collection of deeply personal songs blending Americana, folk rock, traditional country and bluegrass.
 The album was inspired by Suzanne’s experience arising from the near death and subsequent recovery of her teenage son, who suffered a traumatic brain injury after falling down a spiral staircase at age 14.
 A truly collaborative effort, the album features a cast of brilliant musicians.
 The writing reflects the emotion, mystery and mysticism of loss in this “first rate song cycle.”

 Spiral Road takes a lot of its inspiration from the Navajo who are great stewards of the land as well as healers.
 I hope this record gives you inspiration in your own lives that healing is possible and the greater positive energy we gives to others and to the planet, the more change we can make.

 Available on CD and digital download from Bandcamp, on iTunes, and streaming on Apple Music, Google Play, and Spotify.